videni/blade-filters/README.md

   - [Internal filters](#internal-filters)
   - [Testing](#testing)

-Originated from [`conedevelopment/blade-filters`](https://github.com/conedevelopment/blade-filters), but with huge improvements, the original doesn't support named arguments  and a context for filter to run, which are essential in my case. this libary implements a custom lexer and parser to anyalize filter syntax.
+Originated from [`conedevelopment/blade-filters`](https://github.com/conedevelopment/blade-filters), but with huge improvements, the original doesn't support named arguments and filter context, which are essential in my case. this library implements a custom lexer and parser to analyze filter syntax.

-Because this libary is almost refactored, this package renamed as `videni/blade-filters`, but the namespace still keeps it is.
+Because this library is almost refactored, this package renamed as `videni/blade-filters`, but the namespace still keeps it is.

 ## Installation